Wire-to-wire win gives Bucks 2-0 edge on Raptors

+The Milwaukee Bucks left it until late in Game 1 on Wednesday, but in Game 2 on Friday night, they left no doubt.

-Giannis Antetokounmpo scored 30 points, grabbed 17 rebounds and added five assists as the Milwaukee Bucks took command early in defeating the visiting Toronto Raptors 125-103 Friday night to grab a 2-0 lead in the Eastern Conference finals.
+After showing the rust of a week’s layoff in winning the opener of the Eastern Conference finals, the Bucks took charge of Game 2 early to defeat the visiting Toronto Raptors 125-103 and grab a 2-0 series lead.

-The next two games will be played Sunday and Tuesday in Toronto.
+The next two games in the best-of-seven set are Sunday and Tuesday in Toronto.

+Giannis Antetokounmpo scored 30 points, grabbed 17 rebounds and added five assists for the Bucks.

+He started the game with two dunks and a blocked shot as Milwaukee scored the first nine points.

 Ersan Ilyasova added 17 points off the bench for the Bucks.
 Nikola Mirotic had 15 points, Malcolm Brogdon 14, George Hill 13 and Khris Middleton 12.